MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex5_AttackSim_Phishing_attack.md

 18. On the **Launch Details** page, select the **Launch this simulation as soon as I'm done** option and then select **Next**.

 19. On the **Review Simulation** page, review the entered information.
 If anything needs to be changed, select the appropriate **Edit** option to make the change.
 Once everything is correct, select **Submit**.
 It may take a few minutes before you receive a confirmation stating **Simulation has been scheduled for launch**.
-Select **Done**.
+Select **Done**. <br/>

-**Note:** Rather than waiting up to 15 minutes for the email notification to be generated to validate this attack simulation, you will validate this alert in Exercise 7, task 4 of this lab.
+	**Note:** Once the simulated spear phishing attack is launched, a very intriguing, real-world looking email should be sent to all Adatum users.
+Rather than waiting up to 15 minutes for the email to be generated, you will validate the email in Exercise 7, task 4 of this lab.

+20. Leave your Edge browser and all tabs open and proceed to the next exercise.

 # Proceed to Lab 6 - Exercise 6